Qnosin/Food-Game/README.md

 * Vanilla Javascript

 ## Controls
- * left and right arrow to move basket
+ * <del>left and right arrow to move basket</del>
+ * Move your mouse to right to move right , move your Mouse to left to move left

 ## HowToSee?
 * Project is hosted by github-pages